SMosegaard/cds-vis/assignments/assignment-1/README.md

 The code will then execude image search utilizing the given method and retrieve similar images to the provided input, target image.

 ## Summary of results

-The algorithm aims to find visually similar images to a specified target image using two pipelines: histogram comparison and a pretrained VGG16 model with K-Nearest Neighbors (K-NN) classification.

-The results present the most similar images to the target image based on their distances, indicating their level of resemblance.
-A lower distance signifies higher similarity, with the target image itself having a distance of 0.0.

-For example, using image 0001 of a daffodil from the flower dataset, the histogram comparison pipeline yields the following results:
---

 The algorithm's primary objective is to retrieve visually similar images to a specified target image using two pipelines: histogram comparison and a pretrained VGG16 model with K-NN classification.